kasik96/dobijecka-kaktus/README.md

-# Kaktus Dobíječka - Chrome Web Extension
+# Kaktus Dobíječka - Chrome & Firefox Web Extension

 An extension that alerts you when "Dobíječka" promotion from Kaktus is active.